AzethMeron/Zeke-2.0/README.md

 Note: data declared in temp_env still must be pickleable, but then you can switch it to anything and it will be fine:
 temp.NewTempEnvAdd("music_lock", None)
 Before saving data, engine replaces temp_env of guild with "NewTempEnvironment()", then saves entire local_env and finally swappes tmp_env back to its place.
 This way, real data stored in temp_env isn't saved but persists after saving.

+---
+# Triggers:

+All discord events are handled by main file, which calls "triggers" stored in lists you can find in triggers.py
+This way, there's no need to modify main just to explicitely call new function.
+You can just append it to the list.